Sam Loves Stories

 What Science Says (Brief & Understandable)

-Studies show that Social Stories can help:
+Studies show that this approach can help:

 - Reduce anxiety about new situations